vfmd/vfmd-spec/doc/specification.md

     }
     </code></pre>

-### blockquote
+<h3 id="blockquote">blockquote</h3>

+[blockquote]: #blockquote
+[**blockquote**]: #blockquote

-The _block-element line sequence_ for a blockquote element shall have one or more _lines_, some of which might have the `>` character as the first _non-space_ character in the _line_.
+The [block-element line sequence] for a blockquote element shall have one or more [lines], some of which might have the `>` character as the first [non-space] character in the [line].

-If the last _line_ in the _block-element line sequence_ is a _blank
-line_, the last _line_ is ignored.
+If the last [line] in the [block-element line sequence] is a [blank line], the last [line] is ignored.

-Each _line_ in the _block-element line sequence_ is processed to produce a modified sequence of _lines_, called the _blockquote-processed line sequence_.
-The following processing is to be done for each _line_:
+Each [line] in the [block-element line sequence] is processed to produce a modified sequence of [lines], called the _blockquote-processed line sequence_.
+The following processing is to be done for each [line]:

- 1. If the _line_ matches the regular expression `/^ *> /`, then the
+ 1. If the [line] matches the regular expression `/^ *> /`, then the
-part of the _line_ that matches the said regular expression shall be removed from the line
+part of the [line] that matches the said regular expression shall be removed from the line
- 2. If the pattern in (1) above is not satisfied, and if the _line_ matches the regular expression `/^ *>/`, then the part of the _line_ that matches the said regular expression shall be removed from the line
+ 2. If the pattern in (1) above is not satisfied, and if the [line] matches the regular expression `/^ *>/`, then the part of the [line] that matches the said regular expression shall be removed from the line

-The _blockquote-processed line sequence_ obtained this way can be considered as the _input line sequence_ for a sequence of block-elements nested within the blockquote.
-The result of interpreting that _input line sequence_ further into block-elements shall form the content of the blockquote element.
+The _blockquote-processed line sequence_ obtained this way can be considered as the [input line sequence] for a sequence of block-elements nested within the blockquote.
+The result of interpreting that [input line sequence] further into block-elements shall form the content of the blockquote element.

-For example, consider the following _block-element line sequence_:
+For example, consider the following [block-element line sequence]:

       > In Perl, a Hello World is
       > written as follows:
       >
       >     print "Hello World!\n";

-After processing each line in the above _block-element line sequence_, the _blockquote-processed line sequence_ obtained is as follows:
+After processing each line in the above [block-element line sequence], the _blockquote-processed line sequence_ obtained is as follows:

     In Perl, a Hello World is